19 Simple Ways to Help Your Sick Child Feel Better

-It’s a fact: because their immune systems are still developing, your kids will likely get sick more often than you.
+It’s a fact: Because their immune systems are still developing, your kids will likely get sick more often than you.
 Here are some of the best tips from parent bloggers and experts alike to help your kids recover (again and again).

 - Vapo-dough!: Add a few drops of eucalyptus, an essential oil that eases congestion, to modeling dough – just make sure kids don’t nibble!

 - Hands-on therapy: Doctors recommend tapping your child’s back with a cupped hand to loosen chest congestion.
-(Have him lie across your lap or sit on your lap leaning forward about 30 degrees.)
+(Have him or her lie across your lap or sit on your lap leaning forward about 30 degrees.)

 - Homemade heating pad: A wool sock full of uncooked rice, knotted at the top, can be warmed in the microwave for 30 seconds and placed on tummy.

 - Use tiny cups: Help kids reintroduce liquids slowly.
 Use little cups (try paper ones with cartoon characters to make it fun).

 - DIY electrolyte solution: Mix 4 cups water, ½ teaspoon salt, 2 tablespoons sugar, ½ teaspoon fruit-flavored gelatin mix (optional, for flavoring)

 - Serve the BRAT diet: Don’t take that personally, it’s an acronym to help you remember Bananas, Rice, Applesauce, Toast – they’re easily digested foods to serve as your little one recuperates.